Updated December 2023

-Location: Parking in a lay-by on the approach to Rylstone, BD23 6LH
+Location: Parking in lay-by on the approach to Rylstone, BD23 6LH

-Rylstone Cross is a war memorial sat high and proud on the rocky ridge overlooking the Gateway to the Dales.
+Rylstone Cross is a war memorial sat high and proud on the rocky ridge overlooking the Gateway to the Dales, Skipton and Wharfedale.

-This walk is a quite challenging for little legs so save for a calm, dry day and go armed with plenty of snacks!
+This walk is challenging due to there being quite a bit of uphill walking.
+So if going with little legs save for a calm, dry day and go armed with plenty of snacks!